cntian0/DPFN/README.md

-**The current repository is a significant part of the thesis code.
-We will follow up with a detailed description of the code running steps.
-Relevant data and checkpoints will also be made public.**
+**This repository contains the core code for DPFN.
+Due to an ongoing review process, only a portion of the code has been open-sourced at this time.
+The remaining parts of the code will be made available after the review process is completed.**